CrazyJayyy/ACMSI/README.md

 # ACMSI
-The shiny-based software for Fragment Analysis, especially for MSI analysis The Windows Version for directly used: https://szfile.haplox.net:7071/f/108c6e555eb7495ea72c/?dl=1 (linux or mac can run app.R with MSIanalysis.py to build a server) The workflow shows:
+The shiny-based software for Fragment Analysis, especially for MSI analysis The Windows Version for directly used: \n https://szfile.haplox.net:7071/f/108c6e555eb7495ea72c/?dl=1 (linux or mac can run app.R with MSIanalysis.py to build a server) The workflow shows: